kernel-cyrus/lightbox/README.md

 ![Snapshot](https://raw.githubusercontent.com/kernel-cyrus/lightbox/master/snapshots/snapshot.png)

-Both linux kernel and android common kernel are supported.

-You can choose to use gdb-tui or ddd as the debugger's front-end.
+Both linux kernel and android common kernel are supported, and you can choose to use gdb-tui or ddd as the debugger's front-end.

 The envionment include:
 - prebuilt aarch64 qemu excutables